-The Final Rule thoroughly responded to comments on both the benefits and burdens of the proposed regulatory action.
-Given the multiple opportunities to comment throughout this time period, any additional collection activity is unnecessary.
-In addition, tribes, tribal organizations, and advocates received notice of all of these opportunities, and with ample time to comment on this vital and important rule change.
+The Final Rule thoroughly responded to comments on both the benefits and burdens of including the ICWA data elements.
+Given the multiple opportunities to comment throughout this time period, any additional consideration of the data collection requirements are unnecessary and duplicative.
+In addition, tribes, tribal organizations, and advocates received notice of all of these opportunities, and were accorded ample time to comment on this vital and important rule change.
+In fact, NCAI and the National Indian Child Welfare Association provided comments in support of the Final Rule in November 2016.

-States also had ample opportunity to participate.
-As the Final Rule explains in detail, ACF engaged in robust consultation with states and responded to their concerns, for example, by streamlining many data elements.
-81 Fed.
+States also had ample opportunities to participate.
+As the Final Rule explains in detail, ACF engaged in robust consultation with states and responded to their concerns, for example by streamlining many data elements (see 81 Fed.
 Reg.
-90524, 90565-66.
-States had at least six different opportunities to raise their concerns, which the ACF considered and addressed fully.
-81 Fed.
-Reg. at 90566.
+90524, 90565-66).
+States had at least six different opportunities to raise their concerns, which the ACF considered and fully addressed (see 81 Fed.
+Reg.
+90524 at 90566).

+c.
 States are already in the process of implementing these changes.

-Since these regulations have been effective for approximately fifteen months, all states should be in the process of implementing them.
-We are aware, for example, that California, a state with 109 federally-recognized tribes, is already well under way with its implementation efforts, having relied on the final rule.
+Since these regulations have been effective for approximately 15 months, all states should be in the process of implementing them.
+We are aware, for example, that California, a state with 109 federally-recognized tribes, is already well under way with its implementation efforts, pursuant to the Final Rule.
 At this stage, any modification of the data collection requirements would be a waste of finite state child welfare resources, which itself is an additional burden.

+d.
 These regulations are important to us, our families, and state child welfare systems.